Thurrock Acorns Amateur Radio Club

 WHAT IS AMATEUR RADIO?
 Our leaflet gives a brief overview the hobby.

-- WORLD THINKING DAY (WTD) Next year the club is planning to run a station for The Guide Association on Sunday 22nd February 2015 in support of the event.
-For more about WAD please visit the WTD Website.
+- World Thinking Day (WTD) Next year the club is planning to run a station for The Guide Association on Sunday 22nd February 2015 in support of the event.
+For more about WTD please visit the WTD Website.

 - GB2EWT (Essex Wildlife Trust) The club operated an SSTV station, an HF station, a VHF station and a dedicated CW HF station on Sunday 20th July 2014 at the Essex Wildlife Trust’s Thameside Nature Park (Mucking, near Stanford-le-Hope), following the opening of a new play area near the visitor centre.

 - GB6BWS (Big Wild Sleepout) The club operated stations on the HF, VHF and UHF bands at the RSPB Rainham Marshes Nature Reserve over the weekend of 21st & 22nd June 2014.
 You can read about the GB6BWS station in the article written by Pete (M0PSX) for Essex Ham.